CU-Production/Mini-C-IDE/README.md

 A c ide based on libtcc &amp; imgui.

-Alse based on my [MiniPythonIDE](https://github.com/CU-Production/MiniPythonIDE/).
+Also based on my [MiniPythonIDE](https://github.com/CU-Production/MiniPythonIDE/).